UMDLARS/dtanm/DESIGN.md

         - Note: any directories here will be ignore.
 (At least for now.)
 <!--    - All other files not named `cmd_args` and `stdin` are files that should be copied into the working directory of the program when it is run. -->

+## Attack Manager
+The attack manager currently stores all the attacks in the `ATTACKS_DIR`.
+This directory contains all the attacks in directory format.
+The name of the directory is a hash of its contents.
+This way two attacks that are the same would hash to the same value and result in only a single attack being stored.

 ## Pack
 A pack is a directory containing all the needed information to run a certain competition.